Maximal Unitarity for the Four-Mass Double Box: Acknowledgments

 \section{Acknowledgments}

-K.~J.~L. thanks CERN and the Institute for Advanced Study in Princeton, where part of this work was carried out, for their hospitality.
+K.~J.~L. thanks CERN, where part of this work was carried out, for its hospitality.
 We also thank Spencer Bloch, Simon Caron-Huot, Benjamin Matschke and Masahiko Taniguchi for useful discussions.
 This work was supported by the Research Executive Agency (REA) of the European Union under the Grant Agreement number PITN--GA--2010--264564 (LHCPhenoNet).
 This work is supported by the European Research Council under Advanced Investigator Grant ERC--AdG--228301.